hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

   + issue: requiring more computation than building a joint density model of labels and digit images
   + procedure:
     + training a multilayer model of images
-      + a multi-layer model of the features extracted from images
+      + a multilayer model of the features extracted from images
       + using standard computer vision features
     + training a separated multilayer model of word-count vectors from the captions
     + adding a new top layer connected to the top layers of both individual models